Playing for Keeps: Keys to Running a Keeper League

 Keeper leagues often tend to be much more emotional than any redraft league.
 Here are just a few reasons why:

 You want motivated owners to put their best lineups in every week.
 They must understand that everyone cannot win every year.
 The good news is keeper leagues tend to be very cyclical, meaning everyone will eventually have their chance to shine.
 Encourage owners to keep their emotions under control and to focus that emotional energy on improving their team.
-When heated disputes arise, try to be a uniter, not a divider!
+When heated disputes arise, unite your league mates, don't be a divider!

 Keep It Fun